M.S. Degree in Teaching Students with Disabilities, Generalist, Grades 7-12

 The Teaching Students with Disabilities, Generalist, Grades 7-12 Program requires 42 credit hours.
 Coursework includes 15 credit hours of general pedagogical core courses and 27 credit hours of specific pedagogical courses, including six credit hours of field work related directly to teaching students in grades 7-12.
 A culminating E-portfolio, presenting course-based learning artifacts to demonstrate satisfactory development as an effective novice teacher, is required for graduation.

-Teaching Students with Disabilities, Generalist, Grades 7 – 12 (42 CREDITS)
+Course Sequence for Teaching Students with Disabilities, Generalist, Grades 7 – 12 (42 CREDITS)

 EDPN 620 Child Development and Learning in Cultural Context